Best Men’s Wetsuits For The UK in 2020 (January Update)

 With such a small window of nice weather but so many beautiful marine environments to explore, and waves to ride, choosing the right wetsuit is key to having a safe and enjoyable time.

-- Ideal full length winter wetsuit - 5 mm neoprene on the body and 4 mm under the arms for full range...
+- Full length men's winter wetsuit is made from 5 mm neoprene on the body and 4 mm under the arms for...

 - Entirely flat locked seams and ergonomic panelling for maximum comfort - high quality flexible...